williamthom-as/cure/docs/builder/main.md

 an interface to manipulation that you may wish to occur across all columns.
 Individual build steps are called candidates, and *multiple steps can be performed on a single column* if desired.

+---

+**When you should use this**: You have a spreadsheet that requires changes to the column structure of the data.
+This may be as trivial as adding or removing a column, or *exploding* a JSON object (Key => Val) into individual columns.

 See below an example configuration block:

 ```yaml